+14. The club participates actively in the Youth Exchange Program.
 15. The club regularly invites the local Youth Exchange students to its meetings.
 16. Club Rotarians routinely act as the host parents for the visiting Youth Exchange 17.
 The club is aware of and planning to institute or cooperate with the mandated "Background Checks" for the Youth Exchange program.
 18. The club annually recognizes outstanding students or student leaders 19.
 The club sponsors at least 1 International Service project a year.
 20. The club participates in or recognizes the Rotary UN day at the United Nations headquarters.
-21. The club has participated within the last 3 years in a Rotary Friendship Exchange 22.
-Within the last 3 years, the club has participated in a Twin Cities, Sister Club, or Matched Club program with 1 or more Rotary clubs around the world.
+21. The club has participated within the last 3 years in a Rotary Friendship Exchange.
+22. Within the last 3 years, the club has participated in a Twin Cities, Sister Club, or Matched Club program with 1 or more Rotary clubs around the world.
 23. The club, within the last 3 years has sponsored a student(s) with a Rotary Youth Leadership Award (RYLA).
-Please add the total points for questions 1-23 Service Projects Don't knows Rotary Publicity and Public Relations Rotary Publicity and Public Relations 1.
-Our club always (5 pts), often (3 pts), seldom (1 pt) never (0 pts) has articles or pictures of our activities in the local media.
-1. Our club always (5 pts), often (3 pts), seldom (1 pt) never (0 pts) has articles Our club always (5 pts), often (3 pts), seldom (1 pt) never (0 pts) has articles or pictures of our activities in the local media.
-Our club always (5 pts), often (3 pts), seldom (1 pt), never (0 pts) uses the Public Our club always (5 pts), often (3 pts), seldom (1 pt) never (0 pts) has articles or pictures of our activities in the local media.
-Our club always (5 pts), often (3 pts), seldom (1 pt), never (0 pts) uses the Public Access channels or the internet to promote or publicize our activities.
-The members of the club always (5 pts), often (4 pts), seldom (1 pt), never (0 pts) Our club always (5 pts), often (3 pts), seldom (1 pt) never (0 pts) has articles or pictures of our activities in the local media.
-Our club always (5 pts), often (3 pts), seldom (1 pt), never (0 pts) uses the Public Access channels or the internet to promote or publicize our activities.
-The members of the club always (5 pts), often (4 pts), seldom (1 pt), never (0 pts) wear their Rotary pins.
-Our club has many (5 pts), some (3 pts), one (1 pt) no (0 pts) road signs at the Our club always (5 pts), often (3 pts), seldom (1 pt) never (0 pts) has articles or pictures of our activities in the local media.
-Our club always (5 pts), often (3 pts), seldom (1 pt), never (0 pts) uses the Public Access channels or the internet to promote or publicize our activities.
-The members of the club always (5 pts), often (4 pts), seldom (1 pt), never (0 pts) wear their Rotary pins.
-Our club has many (5 pts), some (3 pts), one (1 pt) no (0 pts) road signs at the entrances to the community announcing the day, time and location of our meeting.
-When the club provides financial support to other organizations, it always (5 pts) often (4 pts), seldom (1 pt), never (0 pts) asks the other organization to publicize Our club always (5 pts), often (3 pts), seldom (1 pt) never (0 pts) has articles or pictures of our activities in the local media.
-Our club always (5 pts), often (3 pts), seldom (1 pt), never (0 pts) uses the Public Access channels or the internet to promote or publicize our activities.
-The members of the club always (5 pts), often (4 pts), seldom (1 pt), never (0 pts) wear their Rotary pins.
-Our club has many (5 pts), some (3 pts), one (1 pt) no (0 pts) road signs at the entrances to the community announcing the day, time and location of our meeting.
-When the club provides financial support to other organizations, it always (5 pts) often (4 pts), seldom (1 pt), never (0 pts) asks the other organization to publicize the donation in the local media.
+Please add the total points for questions 1-23 Service Projects Don't know

+Rotary Publicity and Public Relations

+1. Our club always (5 pts), often (3 pts), seldom (1 pt.) never (0 pts) has articles or pictures of our activities in the local media.
+2. Our club always (5 pts), often (3 pts), seldom (1 pt.), never (0 pts) uses the Public Access channels or the internet to promote or publicize our activities.
+3. The members of the club always (5 pts), often (4 pts), seldom (1 pt.), never (0 pts) wear their Rotary pins.
+4. Our club has many (5 pts), some (3 pts), one (1 pt.) no (0 pts) road signs at the entrances to the community announcing the day, time and location of our meeting.
+5. When the club provides financial support to other organizations, it always (5 pts) often (4 pts), seldom (1 pt.), never (0 pts) asks the other organization to publicize the donation in the local media.
+Please rate the following: Yes= 5pts No= 0 pts Don't know=DK 6.
+Our club has a visible sign that "Rotary Meets Here" at our meeting site.

+The Rotary Leadership Institute

+7. The club has used advertising (billboards, newspapers, community brochures, etc. within the last 2 years.

+8. Local Rotarians have been interviewed about the club on radio or TV within the last year.

+9. Representatives from the media are active members of the club. --- --

+- 10. The club has a brochure describing the club and its projects available for handout. - 11.
+The Rotary logo and club identification is visible for completed community service projects.

+Please add the total points for questions 1-11 Rotary Public Relations \\\\\ Don't know \\\\\

+Please forward the totals for all the questions to the last page

+Bonus Questions